COVID-19 and Disability Access (updated as of 08/02/2021)

 Is KOKUA still proctoring exams?

 Yes.
-For students who have filled out a term-specific Service Agreement Form (SAF), KOKUA is receiving exam requests for in-person Spring 2021 exam accommodations.
+For students who have filled out a term-specific Service Agreement Form (SAF), KOKUA is receiving exam requests for in-person exam accommodations.
 Exam conditions and exam modality (in-person, online) for students with disabilities should mirror how it is being administered for other students.
 KOKUA students do not need to make individual requests for online exams unless there are unique circumstances where additional assistance/accommodations, beyond applying a time extension, is necessary.

 KOKUA’s existing Exam Procedures and Policies are in effect, with some COVID-related modifications to ensure the health and safety of all those in the KOKUA office.
 KOKUA staff will open the office to proctor scheduled accommodated exams.
 Exam takers can expect a strong enforcement of social distancing, the requirement of face coverings and a temperature check before starting exams, regularly sanitized and private exam rooms, and a limited number of exam takers at a time.